-The wife of Michael Foster (defendant) obtained a Civil Protection Order (CPO) against Foster (defendant) that prevented him from physically abusing her in any way.
-But over the course of eight months, the wife filed three motions to have her husband held in contempt for violating the order.
+The wife of Michael Foster (defendant) obtained a Civil Protection Order (CPO) against Foster that prevented him from physically abusing her in any way.
+Over the course of eight months, Foster's wife filed three motions to have her husband held in contempt for violating the order.
 Three serious threats and two separate incidents of abuse were brought to the court’s attention.
-After the court issued a notice of hearing and ordered Foster to attend, the wife was told that she would have to prove “as an element, first that there was a Civil Protection Order, and then [that] … the assault as defined by the criminal code, in fact occurred.”
-The court found Foster guilty beyond a reasonable doubt for the two assaults, but acquitted him of the other charges.
-He received 600 days in prison as his sentence.
-The U.S. Attorney’s Office later obtained an indictment against Foster, charging him with five counts in all, including simple assault, threatening to injure another, and assault with intent to kill.
-Like Dixon, Foster claimed a double-jeopardy violation with respect to the all the charges and also claimed that collateral estoppel precluded the indictment for the threats to injure (for which he was not indicted).
-The trial court denied the double jeopardy argument but did not rule on the collateral estoppel claim.
-The government appealed the double jeopardy ruling in favor of Dixon, and Foster appealed the trial court’s denial of his motion.
-The district court, relying on our decision in Grady v.
-Corbin, 495 U.S. 508 (1990), claimed that double jeopardy barred both prosecutions.
-The United States Supreme Court granted certiorari.
+After the court issued a notice of hearing and ordered Foster to attend, Foster's wife was told that she would have to prove “as an element, first that there was a Civil Protection Order, and then [that] . . . the assault as defined by the criminal code, in fact occurred.”
+The court found Foster guilty beyond a reasonable doubt for the two assaults but acquitted him of the other charges.
+Foster was sentenced to 600 days in prison.
+The U.S. Attorney’s Office later obtained an indictment against Foster charging him with five counts including simple assault, threatening to injure another, and assault with intent to kill.
+Like Dixon, Foster claimed a double-jeopardy violation with respect to the all the charges and also claimed that collateral estoppel precluded the indictment for the threats to injure.
+The trial court denied the double-jeopardy argument but did not rule on the collateral-estoppel claim.
+The government appealed the double-jeopardy ruling in favor of Dixon, and Foster appealed the trial court’s denial of his motion.
+The appellate court consolidated the cases and ultimately held, based on the U.S. Supreme Court's decision in Grady v.
+Corbin, 495 U.S. 508 (1990), that double jeopardy barred both prosecutions.
+The U.S. Supreme Court granted certiorari.